jaswanth6988/ai-safety-incidents/README.md

 Context: HumanChain is a deep-tech AI startup working on AI Safety, trying to make the digital world safer, trustworthy, and human-centric.
 Assignment Build a simple backend API service to log and manage AI safety incidents.

-### **quick note :- before diving into project you might face some bugs which imay not provided all solutions i also faced few silly bugs such as rocket failure , main.rs not sends request just changed the codes from redit and stackoverflow to see the most solution that worked for everyone home you face no bug while following my steps :)**
+### **quick note :- Before diving into the project, you might face some bugs for which I may not have provided all the solutions.
+I also faced a few silly bugs, such as Rocket failing and main.rs not sending requests.
+I just changed the code based on solutions from Reddit and StackOverflow to find the one that worked for everyone.
+Additionally, I didn't specifically classify the WSL2 installation because it's obvious that it’s for a different OS.
+However, I tried to include links to the updated releases so you can download the latest supported version for your device.
+Hope you don't face any bugs while following my steps. :)**

+also some commands like curl , git, cd , etc are same as windows and linux not sure about cargo or rust framework commands.

 🖥️ My Setup
 OS: WSL2 with Kali Linux